Top 10 Most Feared Defenders In Football History

 We are blessed to have experienced some of the toughest defenders in the history of football.
 Modern football is getting weak day by day as defenders no longer have the freedom they had earlier.
+We aren’t just looking at trophies here.
+We are looking at the “Intimidation Factor.”
+These are the 10 men who turned the penalty area into a restricted zone.

 Top 10 Toughest Defenders In The History Of Football